r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 1. Open AWS Console, then search for API Gateway.
 2. Create a new API named `WildRydesv with a resource "/ride" and a POST method.
 3. Configure the integration type as Lambda function and link to the "RequestUnicorn" function.
-4. Deploy the API to a new stage named `devv and note the Invoke URL.
+4. Deploy the API to a new stage named `dev` and note the Invoke URL.

 ### Update CodeCommit Configuration